 How Does DNA Work?

 DNA base pairs (A, C, G, T) attached to the sugar-phosphate backbone

-Correct pairing and mispairing between DNA bases
+The correct pairings and mispairings between DNA bases

+How Does DNA Work?